dcantoni-git/n2g-assignment/README.md

 Assignment for the backend engineer position.

 # App Description
 I built a REST API using Python Django and the Django REST Framework.
 I used Docker to containerize the application.
 I also used GitHub Actions and Workflows for automatic testing and linting.
-The unit tests were made a local mysql database, because i didn't have permissions to create a test database on the net2grid host.
+The unit tests were made on a local mysql database, because i didn't have permissions to create a test database on the net2grid host.
 When the development was finished, I used the remote net2grid database that I was given and did manual tests.

 To run the application you need to configure the .env files (were sent via e-mail) and run "docker-compose build" and "docker-compose up".